 Misleading Headlines?

-That has not stopped the headline writers from scaring readers with headlines that dietary supplements could contain steroids, Viagra or something far worse.
+That has not stopped the headline writers from scaring readers with headlines that there are dietary supplements contaminated with steroids, Viagra or something far worse.
 It’s not surprising.

 The authors of the JAMA Network Open article introduced their research this way: